NSW Work Injury Claim

 It is generally not a claim for pain and suffering, future treatment costs, or continuing workers compensation benefits.
 Those issues must be understood before any settlement is considered.

-Important: settlement usually ends the workers compensation case for that injury
+Important: recovering damages ends further statutory compensation for that injury

 What has to be proved